 For all the ORR network, transfers out of congregate care were not pursued due to the risk of potentially spreading or catching COVID-19 during the transfer process.
-The current low occupancy at all congregate shelters (316 occupied beds out of 10,981 congregate beds) allows for social distancing and provides a pool of staff available to care for the minors.
+While the occupancy continues to increase at congregate shelters, their ability to isolate those minors who have tested positive remains paramount.
 ORR issued revised field guidance dated July 16, 2020 with regard to COVID-19 (attached in previous Juvenile Coordinator Report dated July 24, 2020).